Home » How To » How to Change Default Shell in Windows Terminal

 Change-default-console-windows-terminal-featured

-7 thoughts on “How to Change Default Shell in Windows Terminal”
+7 thoughts on “How To Change the Default Shell in Windows Terminal”

 1. Avatar for Michal